HPC Acceptable Use Policy

 OIT's HPC services are provided on shared resources.
 To ensure equitable access for all HPC projects, certain restrictions on acceptable use are necessary.
 All use of HPC services must adhere to the following guidelines.
 Accounts repeatedly violating these guidelines will have their HPC access disabled.

-- Access to the HPC Linux cluster (Henry2) is to be via SSH
+- Access to the HPC Linux cluster (Henry2) is to be via Secure Shell protocol (SSH)

 to respective login nodes or other interfaces that may be intended for